JuanIsturiz/Hangman/README.md

 # Hangman

 Hello again!!
 Wellcome to my personal _Hangman_ prototype, this time I've made a simple game were people can test their english / spanish vocabulary knowledge.
+This time I've implemented a new skill using the _Styled Components_ library.

+For this project I used three extra libraries so for everything to work properly you'll have to run `npm install`

 ---